bdastur/notes/aws/advanced_networking.md

 * **Direct connect:** low latency layer 2 connection on dedicated private links
 *** VPN with virtual gateway:** layer3 IPSec-encrypted connection over public internet.

+### Steps to creating a direct connect connection
+* Create a virtual interface in the direct connect console.
+This is a Public virtual interface.
+* Go to the VPC console - to VPN connections.
+Create a customer gateway
+* Create a virtual private gateway
+* Attach a virtual private gateway to the desired VPC.
+* Select the VPN connections and create a new VPN connection.
+* Select the virtual private gateway and the customer gateway
+* Once the VPN is available, setup the VPN on the customer gateway or firewall.